nukehub-dev/nukebox/docs/index.md

-# Welcome to NuclearKid
+# Welcome to NukeBox

-## 📦 What is NuclearKid?
+## 📦 What is NukeBox?

-**NuclearKid** is an efficient package manager specifically crafted to simplify the installation and management of vital packages and libraries required for nuclear physics simulations and analyses.
+**NukeBox** is an efficient package manager specifically crafted to simplify the installation and management of vital packages and libraries required for nuclear physics simulations and analyses.
 It automates the setup procedure for essential tools like [PyNE][pyne], [OpenMC][openmc], [DAGMC][dagmc], and [Geant4][geant4], making the life of nuclear physics enthusiasts much more convenient.

 [pyne]: https://pyne.io/
 [openmc]: https://docs.openmc.org/en/stable/